spiral/docs/http/request.md

 ```

 #### Uploaded Files
-To get list of uploaded files or individual file use `files` bag and `file` method.
-Every uploaded file instance represent using `UploadedFileInterface` which is part of PSR-7.
+To get a list of the uploaded files or individual file use the `files` bag and `file` method.
+Every uploaded file instance is represented using `UploadedFileInterface` which is part of PSR-7.

 ```php
 public function index()